smartlegionlab/smartlegionlab/README.md

   Messages aren't sent; they're independently derived at both endpoints using public cues and private context.

 - **No Secret Storage** → **Proof of Knowledge**
-  Secrets exist only in human memory—never stored, never transmitted.
+  Secrets exist only in human memory — never stored, never transmitted.
 Used only to generate transient keys.

 - **Nothing to Steal** → **Context is Key**
-  Intercepted data is not "encrypted treasure"—it's a recipe without instructions.
+  Intercepted data is not "encrypted treasure" — it's a recipe without instructions.
 Meaningless without the key to execute it.

 ## This Changes Everything